CSALabsAutomation/azure-cosmosdb-lab/steps/02_load-data-into-cosmos-db-with-dmtool/documentation.md

 1. Select Import from as JSON files and click on Add files
     ![click ](./assets/03-dm-addJson.jpg "Select json format")

-1. Select Nutrition.json file from path C:\Labs\setup\
+1. Select Nutrition.json file from path C:\Labs\setup\ and it leads to Target information
     ![click ](./assets/03-dm-nutritionjson.jpg "Select json file and click on Next  ")

-1. After adding source information , it leads to Target information

 1. Copy the connection String from your Cosmos DB
     ![click ](./assets/03-dm-connectionString.JPG "ADD connection string and collection ")